Skip navigation

 • SD Starting Pitcher #11

-Yu Darvish yielded three runs in 5 1/3 innings Friday in a win over the D-backs.
+Yu Darvish surrendered three runs in five-plus innings Sunday in a victory over the Rockies.